qdw/heretical-perl/why_no_orm/why_no_orm-001.md

 ## Is there hope in Moose? ##

-* In theory, you could unpack using Moose introspection.
+* In theory, you could unpack using MOP introspection.

 * This  doesn't work for all ORMs, though, as not all are written in Moose.